Transitions Abroad Home.

 Backpacking in northern Patagonia, Chile.

-I was scared—even somewhat terrified.
-In about twelve hours I was heading alone to a continent where I did not know a soul.
-Beyond a couple banal pleasantries (“hello” and “goodbye”), I could not speak a lick of the language.
-Mixed with these worries were closeness to family, friends, a beloved old dog, and a tacit concession that as a woman of a certain age perhaps I should be heading out on a job hunt rather than an extended trip.
+I was scared — even somewhat terrified.
+In about twelve hours, I was heading alone to a continent where I did not know a soul.
+Beyond a couple banal pleasantries ("hello" and "goodbye"), I could not speak a lick of the language.
+Mixed with these worries were the closeness to family, friends, a beloved old dog, and an implicit concession that, as a woman of a certain age, perhaps I should be heading out on a job hunt rather than an extended trip.

 Well-intentioned supporters only added to my creeping dread with admonishments for the solo female globetrotter: “Be careful!
 It sounds kind of dangerous.
 Don’t go out alone at night.”
 The butterflies-in-the-stomach feeling of expectation and exhilaration had given way to nausea.

-But, plane tickets being what they are, at 3 a.m. the next morning I was hurtling through the dark on a LAX-bound airport shuttle and then onto a Peru-bound flight.
+But plane tickets being what they are, I was hurtling through the dark at 3 a.m. the following day on an LAX-bound airport shuttle and then onto a Peru-bound flight.

-From the moment the plane finally touched down in the southern hemisphere, the gentler butterflies returned and I never looked back.
-Landing on an unknown continent amidst its layers of novel landscapes, people, and languages proved to be one of my life’s most rewarding experiences.
-In the end, I scrapped my return ticket and extended the trip until the money ran out.
+When the plane finally touched down in the southern hemisphere, the gentler butterflies returned, and I never looked back.
+Landing on an unknown continent amidst its layers of novel landscapes, people, and languages proved one of my life's most rewarding experiences.
+Ultimately, I scrapped my return ticket and extended the trip until the money ran out.

 Author visiting Machu Picchu.